tchitchek-lab/Genotate.life/README.md

 Annotations can be predicted based on sequence homology and structural analyses at both the transcript and amino acid levels.
 Identified annotations can be easily visualized using interactive viewers.
 Furthermore, users can search for transcripts having specific features among their annotation results.

-Genotate is available at [https://genotate.life](https://genotate.life).

-The README explains how to install the Genotate web plaform on a local private install for users willing to customized it.
+Genotate is available at [https://genotate.life](https://genotate.life) and this README explains how to install the Genotate web plaform on a local private install for users willing to customized it.

 # Table of Contents